 “It’s developing my knowledge, and if I go back home, it’s something that I might be able to apply to projects in Samoa.”

-As Ana points out, Hassan and Taotafa will be able to put together a portfolio that details their work on a real-life project, one that will reap practical insights that Council can use.
+Hassan and Taotafa will be able to put together a portfolio that details their work on a real-life project, one that will reap practical insights that Council can use.
 “Which will be a great way to showcase their employability, when they graduate.”

 High-school students from six West Auckland schools have also contributed to the project, collecting data for four of the ten sites of the two steams.